dcbaker/cython/docs/src/userguide/language_basics.rst

 .. _checking_return_values_of_non_cython_functions:

-Checking return values of non-Cython functions
+Checking return values of non-Cython0 functions
 ----------------------------------------------

 It's important to understand that the except clause does not cause an error to